codemanyak/Turtleizer_CPP/README.md

 With this respect, there is an enhanced standard procedure:
 `void clear(bool allTurtles = false);`
 This wipes the canvas from the traces of all turtles, including the additional ones, if the argument is true.
+(With the argument being false or omitted, only the standard turtle traces will be cleared.)

 ## License remarks
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.